 1. The Offences set out at 2 to 4 below are level III offences.
 The penalty for level III offences shall be a ban of 5 Multi Day matches to 10 one day matches up to a life ban for the player or official concerned (proposed)

 2. Physical assault of another player, Umpire, Referee, Official or Spectator.

 3. Any act of Violence on the field of play.

 4. Using any language or gestures that seriously offends, insults, humiliates, intimidates, threatens, disparages or vilifies another person on the basis of the person's race, religion, gender, colour, descent or national or ethnic origin.

-1. Umpires responsible for any mistake / error as regards to MCC Laws 2003 code and / or model rules of M.CA or Kanga League Rules.
+1. Umpires responsible for any mistake / error as regards to MCC Laws 2000 code 6th edition-2015 and / or model rules

 2. Behaviour / Discipline required within the Spirit of Law.